-The efficiency of HVAC/R systems depends on the optimal operating point.
+The efficiency of water and wastewater handling systems depends on the optimal operating point.
 This point varies depending on system capacity utilisation.
 The system works more efficiently when it runs closer to the optimal operating point.
 Thanks to their continuously variable speed, frequency converters can drive the system at exactly the optimal operating point.